Enterprise Agile: Software Process Improvement (SPI)

 Figure 2.
 The amalgamated workflow diagram for the SPI discipline.

-2. Process Need Assessment
+2. Software Process Improvement: Needs Assessment

 It’s crucial to recognize that the primary drivers for process improvement are business-oriented: implementing a process for its own sake is a bad idea.
 Process improvement is an enabler, not an end in itself.
 You must understand the business goals of your organization in order to implement an effective information technology (IT) process.
 For example, the goal of always being first to market with new functionality will require a process with a different emphasis than that of minimizing defects in a highly regulated industry.
 The point is that you must start by determining your business needs.